bschaatsbergen/terraformbyexample/content/posts/for_each.md

 ---
-title: "For_each"
+title: "For each"
 date: "2022-08-24 17:26:00"
 ---
-With `for_each` argument you can create multiple instances of a particular resource.
+With the `for_each` argument you can create multiple instances for a particular resource.
-The `for_each` argument accepts a map or a set of strings, and creates an instance for each item in that map or set.
+The `for_each` argument either accepts a map or a set of strings, and creates an instance for each item in that map or set.
 The `for_each` argument can be used in both modules and every resource type.